nightbot/docs/control-panel/regulars.md

 #### Settings

-- *Username* - This is the username of the person you wish to add as a regular.
+- *User* - This is the username of the person you wish to add as a regular.
+In the case of YouTube, it would be the user's YouTube channel URL.

 ### Managing Regulars